These pages are an open Knowledge Base for the craft of Improvisation and Instant Composition.

 The idea is to try and define the basic concepts of improvisation which we can all agree on, whichever art discipline we are coming from.
 Can we create a vocabulary that is not linked to a specific discipline, and which can be used to talk about improvisation in any context?

 At the moment, this knowledge base is housed on the website of the Carpet Sessions (www.instantcomposition.com), which are the interdisciplinary improvisation research sessions that were happening regularly since 2012 in Amsterdam, the Netherlands, and which have created the first incentive to build this beginning ‘wikipedia of improvisation’.
 Look at this post to see an overview of the themes that have been covered in those sessions in recent years.

-However, the Knowledge Base is intended as an international resource, not centered solely around the improvisation practitioners in the Netherlands and we intend to move the Knowledge Base to it’s own website (www.improvisation.wiki) to give more credit to this vision and the fact that already improvisers from other parts of the world are contributing as well.
+However, the Knowledge Base is intended as an international resource, not centered solely around the improvisation practitioners in the Netherlands and we intend to move the Knowledge Base to its own website (www.improvisation.wiki) to give credit to the fact that improvisers from other parts of the world have begun contributing.

-The International Interdisciplinary Improvisation Festival (IIIF) that has started in Amsterdam in 2017 as a ‘beta’ edition and is intended as a nomadic, yearly festival of improvisation (next beta editions in September 2018 in London and June 2019 in Gothenborg), is intended as the real-world counterpart of this Knowledge Base.
-A place where improvisation practitioners meet physically to address the open question: “How to document and reflect on improvisation practices?”
+The International Interdisciplinary Improvisation Festival (IIIF) that has started in Amsterdam in 2017 as a ‘beta’ edition and is intended as a nomadic, yearly festival of improvisation (next beta editions in September 2018 in London and June 2019 in Gothenborg), is intended as a real-world counterpart of this Knowledge Base, a place where improvisation practitioners meet physically to address the open question: “How do we document and reflect on improvisation practices?”